 The cobalt blue waters of Bora Bora lure you in with their mesmerizing beauty.

-And what about those iconic overwater bungalows in Bora Bora?
+And what about the iconic overwater bungalows in Bora Bora?

-But when you’re ready for a change of scene, there are actually many fun and unique things to do in Bora Bora.
+But when you’re ready for a change of scene, there are actually lots of unique adventures and fun experiences to enjoy.

 So don’t leave this French Polynesian island without signing up for at least some of the following Bora Bora activities!